 Partial melting in the upper mantle produces solid residue and partial melt liquid, both less dense than the fertile peridotite they replace.
 If the enthalpy source is external, both products are also as hot as or hotter than the unmelted fertile peridotite, further enhancing buoyancy.
 An alternative model envisages ascent and adiabatic decompression of mantle materials commencing because they have already partially melted.
 This could result from a heat flow out of the lower mantle and an intersection between the geotherm and a cusp on the mantle solidus at the transition zone-upper mantle boundary.
-The liquids might escape by cracks and conduits (with much modification en route) to form

-PIMM volcanoes while the solids of very different rheology might rise (with further partial melting) somewhere else than at the site of the PIMM.
+The liquids might escape by cracks and conduits (with much modification en route) to form PIMM volcanoes while the solids of very different rheology might rise (with further partial melting) somewhere else than at the site of the PIMM.
+Partial melting is, however, likely to be concentrated in the uppermost part of the Transition Zone, when the presence of an increased abundance of Mg2SiO4-spinel will render the residues denser than the fertile source mantle.

-Small mass fractions of nearly isobaric partial melting of a vast and diversified source region are permitted; that source region automatically replenishes itself by gravity controlled subsidence of upper mantle into the partial melting zone, facilitating fertile mantle and eclogite participation; the relative density problems of fertile 'plumes' vanish; enthalpy is concentrated by flow of partial melt, not by flow of heat; location of the PIMM is controlled by tectonics and is not required to be fixed; and the peridotite most directly associated with the PIMM would be hot ultramafic cumulates formed adjacent to the conduits from the ascending melts - a mass of the same order of magnitude as, rather than ~ 10 times greater than, that of the erupted magma at a PIMM.
+Small mass fractions of nearly isobaric partial melting of a vast and diversified source region are then permitted; following melt removal that source region automatically replenishes itself by gravity controlled subsidence of upper mantle into the partial melting zone, facilitating fertile mantle and eclogite participation; the relative density problems of fertile 'plumes' vanish; enthalpy is concentrated at PIMMs by flow of partial melt, not by flow of heat; location of the PIMM is controlled by tectonics and is not required to be fixed; and the peridotite most directly associated with the PIMM would be adjacent to the conduits in the form of hot ultramafic cumulates formed from the ascending melts - a mass of the same order of magnitude as, rather than ~ 10-20 times greater than, that of the erupted magma at a PIMM.